What Parts of Fairfax county do you service?

 Do I have to make an appointment?

 90% of the time appointments are required to schedule a service.
-Same day service is possible but rare.
+Given the current work volume, same-day service is not likely.

 Do I have to be present for the entire detail or only when you are finished?